amindadgar/Pattern-Recognition/README.md

 - **Question no4:** <br>
    Apply the bayes classifier for each number image like question 2.
 The main difference here is the parameters aren't given, So compute them using a method such as Maximum Likelihood.

+## HW4
+In this homework use SVM and PCA models on MNIST dataset.
+More detailed problem is in the jupyter files.

  # Notes:
  - i.i.d stands for independece and identical distribution